Step 1: Login and authenticate with Python code

 In the Postman lab, you saw that the first step was to authenticate to the DevNet SD-WAN sandbox vManage instance.
 You will now use the Postman code generator for the authentication API call to build your first Python function.

-• The base_url_str variable contains the vManage endpoint in string format.
+variable contains the vManage endpoint in string format. - The

 The endpoint and resource are split into two different variables.
 If either of them change, you only need to change them in one place.

-3. Next you will combine these two variables to build the complete login URL.
-Name the variable login_url and define it as a combination of base_url_str and login_action.
-This defines the login URL as a combination of endpoint and resource and the payload as a JSON file containing the j_username and j_password values.
+.
+This defines the login URL as a combination of endpoint and resource and the payload as a JSON file containing thej_username

-4. Next you will use the session method of the requests library to open a new session.
-Use the POST method of the session object to send the request to the login_url, with a payload of login_data.
-You don't want to check the authenticity of the self-signed certificate so the verify option is set to False.
+library to open a new session.
+Use the POST method of the session object to send the request to thelogin_url

 Reviewing the complete authentication function